Hirosvk/Capstone/proposal/README.md

     - [ ] Users request to enroll in Class as Students, and Teacher approves the request.
     - [ ] Show pending enroll request on Navbar (if the User is Teacher)

+  - [ ] Game feature for study sets
+    - [ ] Interactive JavaScript game
+    - [ ] When logged in, Users can share their score
+    - [ ] Show highest scores

   - [ ] User Profile Page
     - [ ] Users have profile page
     - [ ] Users can add their info and share on their profile page
     - [ ] Users select profile pictures

-  - [ ] Flashcard feature for Study Sets
-    - [ ] Users can study one pair vocabularies at a time

-  - [ ] Game feature for study sets
-    - [ ] Interactive JavaScript game
-    - [ ] When logged in, Users can share their score
-    - [ ] Show highest scores